Azure/kubeflow-labs/2-kubernetes/README.md

 [...]
  ```

-## Excercise
+## Exercise

 ### Running our Model on Kubernetes

-> Note: If you didn't complete the exercise in module 1, you can use `wbuchwalter/tf-mnist` image for this excercise.
+> Note: If you didn't complete the exercise in module 1, you can use `wbuchwalter/tf-mnist` image for this exercise.

 In module 1, we created an image for our MNIST classifier, ran a small training locally and pushed this image to Docker Hub.
 Since we now have a running Kubernetes cluster, let's run our training on it!